defenseunicorns/uds-bundle-software-factory-nutanix/docs/backup-restore.md

 # Backup and Restore

 ## Velero
 This bundle has Velero configured to run automated backups and stores that data to the configured object storage bucket.
 The backup can be kicked off manually.
 Below is a start to finish process of taking a backup and restoring it, including restoring data on the Persistant Volume.
+If running a restore off of an automated backup, skip the first, manual step; the rest is the same.

 - Manually kick off a backup
 ```bash